upenn-libraries/sdbmss/rails_app/README-docker-dev.md

 The tests take about 14 minutes to run.

-To skip the Javascript tests for quicker run, use the `--tag ~js` flag.
+To skip the Javascript tests for a quicker run, use the `--tag ~js` flag.

 ```
 root@1234abcdef:/home/app# RAILS_ENV=test bundle exec rspec --tag ~js